 Place your folded dough on a parchment paper lined tray (seam side down) and let it rise by the warm stove for ~30 minutes.

-After 30 minutes, flour your fingers.
+After you let the folded ciabatta loaves rise for 30 minutes, flour your fingers.
 Gently poke the entire surface of each loaf to form a 10 x 6 rectangle.

 **TRY NOT TO DEFLATE THE BUBBLES